 While there are all sorts of ML algorithms, there are three overarching categories.
 They are:

 In many regards, artificial intelligence and machine learning promise tremendous opportunity and progress for society.
-But, just like all humans have innate and implicit biases and blindspots, AI is imperfect as well.
+But, just like all humans have innate and implicit biases and blind spots, AI is imperfect as well.
 The problem is that most of what machine learning does happens in a black box, making it difficult to detect model bias or flaws in the process.

 At Fiddler, we help your MLOps and Data Science teams develop responsible AI by providing explainable AI.
 Once you understand why your ML models are making certain decisions, you can improve their overall performance.

-Watch our demo to get started on your path to building trust into AI.
+Try Fiddler to get started on your path to building trust into AI.